seinecle/gephi-tutorials/docs/generated-slides/subdir/simple-project-from-a-to-z-en_temp_slides.md

 image::Export-button.png[align="center",title="Export button"]

+== donwload the result file

+link:../resources/miserables_result.zip[download this zip file] if you need to see the network in its final form.

 == The end!
 Visit https://www.facebook.com/groups/gephi/[the Gephi group on Facebook] to get help,

 or visit https://seinecle.github.io/gephi-tutorials/[the website for more tutorials]

 == questions and exercises